'The Four Seasons' Season 2: Everything We Know

 What would 'The Four Seasons' season 2 be about?

-She added, "We do know that we would bring the core cast back.
+She said, "We do know that we would bring the core cast back.
 It wouldn’t be, like, an anthology.
 We would keep our group because I think that’s what makes the show so great, this particular group.
 You’d know there would be four trips [and] still the same four seasons."

 Claude (Marco Calvani), Anne (Kerri Kenney), and Danny (Colman Domingo) lounge during the "Summer" trip.